xu4/mads-capstone/README.md

 This repository contains code and files for reproducing the analysis presented on the website https://project-dimentia.herokuapp.com/ and in the blog post (click the Study Findings on the left nav).

-1. Data is in the dataFiles directory
+1. Data is in the OrigFiles directory
 2. Exploratory data analysis (EDA) of the donor information was done in the notebook EDA-DonorInfo.ipynb
 3. Exploratory data analysis (EDA) of the protein image metrics was done in the notebook EDA-ProteinPathologyQuantification.ipynb
 4. Exploratory data analysis (EDA) presented in the blog post was done in the notebook EDA-report.ipynb